openNDS/openNDS/docs/source/config.rst

 Older versions of MHD use an older version of the MHD API and may not run correctly or fail.

 Older versions of MHD convert & and + characters to spaces when present in form data.
-This can make a PreAuth or BinAuth impossible to use for a client if form data contains either of these characters eg. in username or password.
+This can make a PreAuth or BinAuth impossible to use for a client if form data contains either of these characters e.g. in a username or password.

 *There may well be other issues with older versions.*